Northern house wren: Conservation status

-The Saint Vincent house wren (Troglodytes aedon musicus) of Saint Vincent was close to extinction in the mid-late 20th century; it has since recovered and today is not uncommon.

-As remarked above, these are variously placed in T. musculus if that is considered distinct, or as one or several distinct species.

 In culture

 John James Audubon illustrates the house wren in Birds of America (published, London 1827–38) as Plate 83.
 The image was engraved and colored by the Robert Havell, London workshops.
-The limited 1985 edition by Audubon is available for purchase at the New York History Society.

 Troglodytes Aedon was one of the two pets of King Friday the XIII in Mister Rogers' Neighborhood.
 Trog, as the King called him, was a wooden wren on a stick, and Trog had his own song.
 King Friday's other pet was a mockingbird (a wooden mockingbird on a stick) named Mimus Polyglottos (see Neighborhood of Make-Believe).

-Brazilian footballer Garrincha earned his nickname from one of the names the house wren has in Rio de Janeiro.